gilch/hissp/README.md

 * Does Hissp have tail-call optimization?

-No, but you can increase the recursion limit with `sys/setrecursionlimit`.
+No, but you can increase the recursion limit with `sys..setrecursionlimit`.
 Better not increase it too much if you don't like segfaults, but you can trampoline instead.
 See Drython's `loop()` function.
 Or use it.
 Clojure does it about the same way.